 During World War I, so many soldiers get venereal diseases from prostitutes that the military begins issuing condoms.
 When these men get home, they still want safe sex, and in response drug stores begin selling condoms.
 Labels declare they are for stopping the spread of disease, rather than for preventing pregnancy.

 Eager to put birth control into the hands of women, Margaret Sanger opens the nation’s first birth control clinic in Brooklyn.
 Nine days later, she gets arrested and the clinic is forcibly shut down.

 Sanger forms the American Birth Control League to open clinics to help women take charge of their fertility.
 Eventually, this league becomes the Planned Parenthood Federation of America.

 The U.S. birth rate drops by half.
-Couples use a combination of condoms, IUDs, the “rhythm method”, “pulling out”, diaphragms, and IUDs.
+Couples use a combination of condoms, the “rhythm method”, “pulling out”, and diaphragms.

 1930 to 1960